couchbaselabs/query/docs/n1ql-feature-status.md

-# N1QL DP4 Feature Status
+# N1QL Feature Status

 * Status: DRAFT
 * Latest: [dp4-feature-status](https://github.com/couchbaselabs/query/blob/master/docs/dp4-feature-status.md)
-* Modified: 2014-12-22
+* Modified: 2015-2-16

 ## Introduction

-This document specifies the features of N1QL DP4 and their current status for QE.
+This document specifies the features of N1QL DP4 and Sherlock, and their current status for QE.

 The document also indicates the status of features with respect to Couchbase datastore and file-based datastore.